-- 4.2.1 The education provider has mechanisms to inform trainees in a timely manner about the activities of its decision-making structures. - 4.2.2 The education provider provides timely and correct information to trainees about their training status to facilitate their progress through training requirements.
+- 4.2.1 The education provider has mechanisms to inform trainees in a timely manner about the activities of its decision-making structures. - 4.2.2 The education provider provides timely and correct information to trainees about their training status to facilitate their progress through the program.

 Education providers are expected to interact with their trainees in a timely, open and transparent way.
-Standard 1.5.2 addresses the policies and processes and information that should be available to all trainees and staff.
+Standard 1.5.3 addresses the policies and processes, and information that should be available to all trainees, staff and supervisors.

-This should be supplemented by systems that assist individual trainees to access accurate and up to date information on their own progression.
+This should be supplemented by systems that assist individual trainees to access accurate and up-to-date information on their own progression.